The Army Sports Car Racing Team

 The reality is that the Army Sports Control Board doesn’t have access to funding that would enable the formation of a British Army Formula 1 Team or even that of a British Touring Car Team.
 Motorsport, as a rule, is an expensive sport regardless of discipline; it is therefore unlikely that any significant funding will ever be available for individuals to compete in a fleet of Army Motorsport owned cars.
 In order to help offset the personal contribution, this motorsport discipline has worked hard to secure a number of discounts from various motorsport suppliers.
 Further information can be requested by completing the contact form below.

-The UK's Motorsport Authority, the United Kingdom Motor Sports Association (MSA) has a useful webpage that gives a good guide on how to get started in racing.
-Also linked in the right column is GoMotorsport which was set up to provide a useful fast track guide into all areas of Motorsport whether as a competitor, volunteer or spectator.
+The Authority, Motorsport UK, has a useful webpage that gives a good guide on how to get started in Motorsport whether as a competitor, volunteer or spectator.